khakhalin/notes/keywords/docker.md

 * https://docs.docker.com/engine/reference/run/
 * https://docs.docker.com/engine/reference/commandline/image_build/

+## Troubleshooting

+`docker ps` - See all running detached containers (seems to be a synonym to `docker container ls`).
+`docker ps -a` - See all containers, including stopped ones, and those that were created by never changed `docker ps --size` - Also reports the real (not virtual) space used by every container `docker ps -l` - Shows the latest created container `docker images` - See all images

+When inside the container, `services` command allows one to start, stop, and restart services.  `service --status-all`  lists all current services and if they are running (`+` or not `-`).
+For example, for [[cron]], `service cron status` gives you the status of one particular service (cron, in this case), and you can turn it on and off witn `service cron start` and `service cron stop` (see [[cron]] for more details on this).
+See [[bash]] for more info on working with services.

 ## Updating a container

 Most outside files (e.g. python files to run) can be made accessible from inside a container using a folder binding, as described above (key `-v` during `docker run`).
 So most python code may just be updated outside the container without any changes to the container itself, by just pulling from an external respo.
 The [[cron]] job already running inside the container will then run the updated scripts just fine.